Battlestar Galactica: Caprica (2010)

-Webisodes (2006–09)
+Web series

+The Resistance (2006)

 The first set of webisodes were a series of shorts produced in 2006 to promote the third season of the re-imagined show.
 Made as an "optional extra" to Season 3, the webisodes filled in some of the events between the second and third seasons and featured some of the main cast, though did not reveal what would happen in the beginning of Season 3, nor was viewing them essential to follow the story of the third season.
 Each of the ten webisodes was approximately three minutes long, and they were released twice a week leading up to the U.S. Season 3 premiere in 2006.

+Razor Flashbacks (2007)

 The Razor Flashbacks were a series of seven webisodes produced in 2007, set some 40 years earlier during William Adama's fighter pilot days during the later stages of the First Cylon War.
 They were released on the Internet as "webisodes" leading up to Razor's release.
 They are now available on the DVD and Blu-Ray releases of Battlestar Galactica: Razor, and some are inserted into both the broadcast and extended cuts of the movie on DVD and Blu-Ray.
 The installments that did not make the final cut include 1, 2, and the latter half of 7.

+The Face of the Enemy (2008)

 A set of ten webisodes were released during the seven-month hiatus between episodes 10 and 11 of Season 4.
-Titled The Face of the Enemy, the web series premiered on December 12, 2008 on SciFi.com.
+Titled The Face of the Enemy, the web series premiered on December 12, 2008, on SciFi.com.